SkylineCommunications/dataminer-docs/user-guide/Getting_started/Tutorials/Creating_your_first_element_on_a_DaaS_system.md

 ## Step 6: Create an alarm template for your element

-To monitor your entry effectively, you will focus on the HTTP response status code in the *Status Code* column.
+To monitor the website's availability effectively, you will focus on the HTTP response status code in the *Status Code* column.
 These codes are grouped into five categories based on their first digit, each representing a different class of response:

 | Category | Type of response | Example |
 |--|--|--|